-- how movements can be generated in open loop, that is, from from an internal "neural" dynamics - this serves primarily to generate movements that are "timed", that is, - they arrive "on time" - the are coordinated across different effectors - the are coordinated with moving objects (e.g., catching) - timing implies some form of anticipation...
+- reaching movements may be generated in open loop.. by an internal "neural" dynamics - generate movements that are "timed", that is, - they arrive "on time" - the are coordinated across different effectors - the are coordinated with moving objects (e.g., catching) - timing implies some form of anticipation...